Deterministic conditionals

 [] n > 0 -> "positive"

-Importantly, the predicates n < 0
+Importantly, the predicates n < 0, n = 0, and n > 0 are mutually

 exclusive.